fnproject/fn/docs/function-file.md

-`type` (optional) allows you to set the type of the route. `sync`, for functions whose response are sent back to the requester; or `async`, for functions that are started and return a task ID to customer while it executes in background.
+`type` (optional) allows you to set the type of the route. `sync`, for functions whose response are sent back to the requester; or `async`, for functions that are started and return a call ID to customer while it executes in background.
 Default: `sync`.

 `memory` (optional) allows you to set a maximum memory threshold for this